sagiegurari/cargo-make/docs/_includes/content.md

 args = ["--version"]
 ```

-The task will fail when the toolchain is either not install or the existing version is smaller
+The task will fail when the toolchain is either not installed or the existing version is smaller
 than the specified **min_version**.

 <a name="usage-init-end-tasks"></a>